 When it comes to air service, we’re in a sweet spot!
 Several commercial and general aviation airports offer service to our region.

 The Clinton Municipal Airport lays claim to the lowest fuel prices in the area.
 The airport accommodates several hundred aircraft each month, from “crop dusters” to corporate jets.

-The Quad City International Airport at just 30 minutes away, is served by five airlines providing cost competitive as well as “stress-free” passenger service to eight non-stop hubs.
+The Quad City International Airport at just 30 minutes away, is served by five airlines providing cost-competitive as well as “stress-free” passenger service to eight non-stop hubs.
 The airport has a 10,000 ft. runway that can accommodate international cargo.
 There are three cargo facilities for every available ramp and expansion capabilities.
 A number of air freight companies are located at the airport including Federal Express, BAX Global and Emery Worldwide.
-A Foreign Trade Zone and U.S. Custom Office are located at the airport enabling international inbound and outbound shipments.
+A Foreign Trade Zone and U.S. Customs Office are located at the airport enabling international inbound and outbound shipments.